Tabletop Game / Warhammer Fantasy Roleplay

 The Greater Daemons of Chaos are living symbols of the futility of fighting Chaos.
 Their might is unmatched.
 Their threat is limitless.
 Each and every one of these foul beings have the power to bring low the greatest of mortal heroes.

 - In the first two editions at least it was just about possible for a party of powerful adventurers (i.e. those who had an entire campaign behind them) to take out a lone Greater Daemon.
 The last adventure in the 1st edition Enemy Within campaign pits the adventurers against a weakened Greater Daemon at the very end of the adventure.
 Can you smell those Fate Points burning up?

 - Note that this is a prerequisite for entering the "Daemon Slayer" career.

-- Early Installment Weirdness: The original First Edition rulebook made no mention of daemons, instead featuring demons and all the gods have demon followers, not just the Chaos Gods (which yes means it is very possible to have Good and Lawful demons.)
-Additionally Sigmar is mentioned briefly as a regional deity and protector of the Imperial Family, implying he is a rather minor god.
+- Early Installment Weirdness: The original First Edition rulebook made no mention of Daemons, instead featuring Demons; and all the gods have demon followers, not just the Chaos Gods (which yes means it is very possible to have Good and Lawful demons.)
+Additionally Sigmar is mentioned briefly as a regional "lesser deity" and protector of the Imperial Family, implying he is a rather minor god.
 First Edition as a whole is this for anyone who started playing Warhammer Fantasy at any period after the early 90s.

-- Exact Words: In the first edition Realms of Sorcery had Erik' Sword of Confusion:
+- Exact Words: In the first edition Realms of Sorcery had Erik's Sword of Confusion:

 - Fantasy Gun Control: Guns are available, but since they're expensive, dangerous to the user and not that much more efficient than bows and arrows, they get overlooked.